d2207197/confect/README.rst

 >>> conf.load_conf_file('path/to/conf.py')

 The default configuration file is in Python.
 That makes your configuration file programmable and unrestricted.
+In configuration file, import ``confect.c`` object and set all properties on it.
+The ``c`` object only exits when loading a python configuration file, you can't import in other than in it.
 Here's an example of configuration file.

 .. code-block:: python